kopalite/EnumFactory/README.md

 # EnumFactory

 Simple Factory Pattern, naming convention based, with 1-to-1 mapping between custom enum values and named instances.
-Variant classes being instantiated by factory can remain clean: all you need is follow the naming convention.
+Variant classes being instantiated by factory can remain clean: all you need is to follow the naming convention.
 Reduces boilerplate factory implementation code to one-liners.
 Improves open/closed principle, by closing off the factory DI registration code: it stays the same forever, even when new variant classes and enumeration values are added along the way.